MicrosoftDocs/iis-docs/iis/web-hosting/frequently-asked-questions-faq/tools-and-utilities-questions.md

 #### Can appcmd be used to update scriptmaps (handlers)?
 Does this require an IISReset?
 Can this be removed from customer's delegations?

 Appcmd can be used to update scriptmaps.
 No IIS reset is required.
-Delegation can be turned off or on like any other feature by using the overrideMode or overrideModeDefault on &lt;handlers&gt; config section in applicationhost.config.
+Delegation can be turned off or on like any other feature by using the overrideMode or overrideModeDefault on `<handlers>` config section in applicationhost.config.

 #### If a customer has multiple delegated connections in the IIS Connection Manager, can the credentials be cached and used for all connections?